nexopos/v3-issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-username: Provide a username as created on Nexo Platform (https://api.nexopos.com/register)

 ---

+**Username**
+Provide a username as created on Nexo Platform: https://api.nexopos.com/register.
+Only the owner of the account can POST an issue.

 **Describe the bug**
 A clear and concise description of what the bug is.